eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 ### Summary of the example

-By analyzing the structure and elements of the example log output, this example shows that the global cycle has the following characteristics:
+Analyzing the structure and elements of this example log output shows that this example global cycle has the following characteristics:

 - The GC global cycle is triggered when a memory threshold is reached and begins with an STW pause

 - After the first increment of the GC global cycle completes, the STW pause ends and the second increment runs concurrently.

-- While the second increment is running concurrently, a partial GC cycle starts and finishes.
+- A single partial GC cycle starts and finishes between the start and end of the concurrent increment.

-- When the second increment completes, an STW pause begins so that the third and final increment of the global cycle, which consists of five operations and sub-operations, can run.
+-A STW pause begins after the concurrent increments completes, during which the third and final increment of the global cycle, which consists of five operations, runs.

-- The global GC cycle reclaims memory in the *tenure* area.-->
+- The global GC cycle reclaims memory in the *tenure* area and a small amount of memory in the *nursery* area.

 ## `balanced` example